brianasu/unity-ray-marching/README.md

 unity-ray-marching
 ==================

 Ray marching for rendering 3D noise in Unity 3D.
-Source can be adapted to render any NxN volumetric texture.
-Requires Unity 4.5.0 pro
+Requires Unity 4.6.0 pro

 Issues
 * The volume sometimes renders incorrectly when the cube volume is scaled incorrectly.